evanrich/py-eagle-mqtt/README.md

 ## UPDATES:

+2020-03-23: Just wanted to say, I hope everyone is hanging in there with the #coronavirus pandemic going on.
+This project is still maintained, but I haven't had a lot of free time to work on it lately.
+Now that I'm permanently working from home (until the virus goes away), I'll try and dedicate more time to updating this!
+Thanks for your support, and stay safe!

 2020-01-02: Rebase to python:alpine (currently 3.8.1-alpine3.11) to make future builds easier)

 2019-12-11: Rebase to python 3.8.0-alpine3.10, update bottle to 0.12.18 and paho-mqtt to 1.5.0